Australian College of the Arts (COLLARTS)

 Contact a Future Student Advisor for any questions at 1300 818 777 (option 1) or email admissions@collarts.edu.au.

 Recognition of Prior Learning (RPL) is designed to recognise and acknowledge current knowledge, skills, attributes that students may have gained through previous tertiary study.
-Collarts will grant course credit in Recognition of Prior Learning if the student is assessed to meet the requirements set by the college.
-The maximum number of units for which exemption may be granted is 50%.
+Collarts will grant course credit in Recognition of Prior Learning if you meet the requirements set by the college.
+The maximum number of units for which exemption may be granted is 50 per cent.

 Applicants who have successfully completed a VET Certificate III qualification, or an equivalent qualification overseas, will be eligible to apply for entry to a Diploma course.
 Students may then use successful completion of the Diploma as entry for the Bachelor degree.